-- 6.5.
-Access to storerooms must be limited to authorized individuals. - 6.6.
+- 6.6.
 Records are to be maintained for transfers to, withdrawals from and returns to storerooms. - 6.7.
 Appropriate steps must be taken and appropriate records maintained documenting the disposition of obsolete and/or damaged inventory. - 6.8.
 The ability to request replenishment of inventory items by item type for storeroom stock is restricted to authorized individuals. - 6.9.
 If the value of an inventory at a particular site equals or exceeds twenty-five thousand dollars (\$25,000), then a perpetual inventory system of some type must be implemented and maintained for the inventory at that site and for all similar inventories held by the agency at all locations.
 Otherwise, either a periodic or perpetual inventory system may be used. - 6.10.
 A physical inventory must be performed no less frequently than annually regardless of the nature of inventory or the type of inventory system used.
-The annual inventory must be conducted between April 30 and June 30.
-Records relating to the physical inventory must be retained for audit. - 6.10.1.
-Adjusting entries relating to the physical inventory are to be prepared, approved and entered into an agency's accounting system not later than July 15 following the end of the fiscal year. - 6.10.2.
-The counts and values established by the physical inventory are to be reported to the GAO as part of the annual closing package not later than July 15 following the end of the fiscal year. - 6.10.3.
+The annual inventory must be conducted between May 1 and June 30.
+Records relating to the physical inventory must be retained for the period prescribed for financial records by LAPR. - 6.10.1.
+Adjusting entries relating to the physical inventory are to be prepared, approved and entered into an agency's accounting system not later than the date prescribed in the applicable fiscal year's AFIS Closing Instructions (found on the GAO Website). - 6.10.2.
+The counts and values established by the physical inventory are to be reported to the GAO as part of the annual closing package not later than the date prescribed in the applicable fiscal year's CAFR Closing Package (found in the GAO Website). - 6.10.3.
 An individual who conducts a physical inventory cannot initiate or approve payments to vendors, or otherwise be able to add, modify or delete inventory related records in any accounting system recording inventory items subject to the physical inventory involving such items. - 6.10.4.
 An individual who performs a physical inventory count cannot be the same individual who reviews and validates the inventory count. - 6.10.5.
 Significant discrepancies between physical inventories and accounting records must be investigated and resolved.
 The discrepancies, the investigative processes and the resolutions must be documented and such documentation retained for audit. - 6.11.
 Access to inventory accounting and storeroom records is to be restricted to authorized individuals.